Top 10 Blooming Winter Flowers for Your Garden

 Why we love it: This plant often continues to flower year after year in the same spot, making it a snap to maintain.

 Crocus ancyrensis and C. tommasinianus, Zones 3 to 8

 In late winter, watch for these purple, yellow and white flowers poking out of a bed of mulch or snow.
-Plant large drifts of corms in fall for fabulous color next season.
-Crocus ancyrensis is the earliest bloomer.
+Plant large drifts of corms in fall for fabulous color next season—crocus ancyrensis is the earliest bloomer.
 Here are the crocus growing tips you need to know.

 Iris danfordiae and I. reticulata, Zones 3 to 9

 These diminutive irises, reaching just 2 to 6 inches high, bring bursts of jewel-toned color to late-winter and early-spring landscapes.
 If you just can’t wait to see their stunning blooms, try forcing them indoors.